-The Peacebuilding Unit currently implements its vision through one programme, the African Peacebuilding Coordination Programme (APCP), supported by the Government of Finland, and operational since 2007.
-The APCP aims at supporting enhanced coherence and coordination, across the peace, security, humanitarian, development and human rights dimensions in peacebuilding operations in Africa.
-Within this aim, the Programme works in support of the attainment of just and sustainable peace in countries emerging from conflict, focusing on three particular sub-objectives:
+The Peacebuilding Unit implemented the African Peacebuilding Coordination Programme (APCP), which was supported by the Government of Finland, between 2007-2017.
+The APCP aimed at supporting enhanced coherence and coordination, across the peace, security, humanitarian, development and human rights dimensions in peacebuilding operations in Africa.
+Within this aim, the Programme worked in support of the attainment of just and sustainable peace in countries emerging from conflict, and it focused on three particular sub-objectives:

 - The development of local capacity and ownership for peacebuilding processes;

-- Support to national, regional and international policy frameworks and approaches; and
+- Supported national, regional and international policy frameworks and approaches; and

-- Create a platform for dialogue and identification of best practices and knowledge.
+- Created a platform for dialogue and identification of best practices and knowledge.

-Specifically, the APCP aims to have a direct impact in supporting the peacebuilding process in five particular African countries: Burundi, the Democratic Republic of Congo (DRC), Liberia, South Sudan and Sudan.
-Each of the five focus countries is in the process of strengthening its long term peacebuilding efforts through the development and implementation of nationally owned and sustainable agendas.
-In order to allow a more efficient use of capacity and resources, each year the Programme alternates the focus on its particular focus countries.
-In this context, the Unit has been committed to ensure that gains achieved through the various frameworks within these countries are consolidated and strengthened during this year.
+Specifically, the APCP aimed to have a direct impact in supporting the peacebuilding process in five particular African countries: Burundi, the Democratic Republic of Congo (DRC), Liberia, South Sudan and Sudan.
+Each of the five focus countries were in the process of strengthening their long term peacebuilding efforts through the development and implementation of nationally owned and sustainable agendas.
+In order to allow a more efficient use of capacity and resources, each year the Programme alternated the focus on its particular focus countries.
+In this context, the Unit then committed to ensure that gains achieved through the various frameworks within these countries were consolidated and strengthened during the year.